When it comes to weight loss there are very few supplements that actually work.

 #2.
 Increases Mitochondrial Energy Production

-Alpha lipoic acid is required for proper mitochondrial enzyme function and therefore energy production.
+Alpha lipoic acid is required for proper mitochondrial enzyme function and therefore energy production (14).

 Low levels of ALA may slow down mitochondrial energy production leading to several symptoms including the subjective sense of fatigue (or decreased energy) that many people have today.

-If you are interesting weight loss then you want proper energy production in mitochondria for several reasons:
+If you are interested in weight loss then you want proper energy production in mitochondria for several reasons:

 Proper energy production helps set your basal metabolic rate (AKA your metabolism).

-The constant amount of energy required to keep you alive, breathing and moving requires a lot of energy.
+The constant amount of energy required to keep you alive, breathing, and moving require a lot of energy.

 And this amount of calories is significantly more than any calories you burn while exercising.